-As Figure 4 shows, from 2015 to 2019, combined association capital increased \$9.1 billion - an annual average increase of approximately 6.3%.
-Since 2015, the associations have collectively achieved solid earnings and preserved capital, causing association capital as a percentage of total association assets to increase to 19.3% in 2019 from 18.7% in 2015 (see Figure 5).
+As Figure 4 shows, from 2016 to 2020, combined association capital increased \$9.2 billion - an annual average increase of approximately 6.0%.
+The associations continue to collectively achieve solid earnings and preserve capital.
+Since 2018, association capital as a percentage of total association assets has declined, as association asset growth has outpaced association capital growth.
+However, all associations were well-capitalized at the end of 2020, with association capital as a percentage of total association assets equaling 18.6% (see Figure 5).

-Figure 2 Bank Capital Plus Insurance Fund
+Figure 2 Bank Capital Plus Insurance Fund(Dollars in Billions)